-It is part of the mission of UNC CSI to engage elementary, middle and high school students in STEAM (Science, Technology, Engineering, Art and Math) programming which directly relates to the work of the scientists at UNC CSI.
-Since 2005, UNC CSI has worked with schools to provide experiences for students through school legacy projects and field trips to UNC CSI.
-UNC CSI offers a variety of engaging K-12 programs that align with NC Essential Standards.
+It is part of the mission of CSI to engage elementary, middle and high school students in STEAM (Science, Technology, Engineering, Art and Math) programming which directly relates to the work of the scientists at CSI.
+Since 2005, CSI has worked with schools to provide experiences for students through school legacy projects and field trips to CSI.
+CSI offers a variety of engaging K-12 programs that align with NC Essential Standards.
 The educational programs are hands-on, engaging real-world experiences for students that compliment the concepts taught in their classrooms.

-UNC CSI also offers Distance Education Programs for classes that cannot visit UNC CSI.
+CSI also offers Distance Education Programs for classes that cannot visit CSI.
 Educators and scientists can be beamed into your classroom to share experiences in underwater science and collecting data in extreme environments.

 Please contact David Sybert at 252-475-5451 or firstname.lastname@example.org with any questions or to schedule a program.
 There is a $10 per person programmatic fee for each program.